 - Do it anyway, if you have enough changes of clothes or the right gear.
 What’s a little rain?
 Stay warm enough and change those socks as often as possible/needed.

-- In the tent: Read, tell stories.
+- In the tent: Read aloud and tell stories.
 If you have a small dry erase board you can play games on it.

 - Board games: if you take them are best suited for picnic tables or the ground.
 A tent is a hard place to “game”, so much movement in a confined space.

-- Pretty much any camp/nature craft project can be done under the protection of a tarp or even in a tent.
+- Pretty much any camp or nature craft project can be done under the protection of a tarp or even in a tent.

 Camping With Children General Advice

 - Have a meal plan, prepare what food you can ahead of time.
-But if you have any clocks/phones/timers…set them.
-Rain or not, camping is the best time to lose track of time.
+But if you have any clocks, phones, timers… set them.
+Raining or not, camping is the best time to lose track of time.
 The last thing you want to do is to wait until someone, especially a child, decides they are **hungry** to start making food.
 Meals can take longer to prepare while cooking.

 - And of course, avoid any eating inside a tent.
 Or any leftovers on clothing in there as well.
 If you must eat inside of a space, consider your car.
 I’d rather deal with cleaning a car, then fending off bugs, raccoons, and even larger animals attracted to food in a tent.